- Ease of use: Superb

 Yes, you can trust Ginger to check grammar, suggest style improvements, and polish your skills.
 No, they won’t steal your work.

 Virtually every Ginger software review points out the robust functionality, handy English practice tools (for new or non-native writers,) and affordable pricing.
 Reviewers also praise the responsive and efficient customer support, as well as business solutions and packages for educational institutions.

 But some issues come up in several reviews.
 Avid Google Docs users aren’t happy about the lack of integration.

-There is also no desktop application for Mac and no integration with OpenOffice or LibreOffice.
+There is no integration with OpenOffice or LibreOffice.
 The browser extension is clunky and overly eager (correcting mistakes before the user had the chance to finish the sentence) for some users.

 Lastly, the Ginger writing app for mobile has 4.6/5 on Google Play and 4.4/5 on the Apple App Store.
 Users are happy with the easy setup, accurate mistake detection, and smooth overall experience.

 Ginger Software Vs. Human Proofreader